 When should we use a workflow diagram?

-A workflow diagram is originally used for manufacturing industries, thereafter it can be applied for any companies.
+A workflow diagram is originally used for manufacturing industries, thereafter it can be applied to any company.
 Generally, here are five purposes when companies use a workflow diagram:

 Most companies adopt it to give them a fresh digest about business growth.
-From it, they still can survive upon competitive markets.
+From it, they still can survive in competitive markets.

 How to design an awesome workflow diagram?

 Learning something new is very fruitful even though it takes time to finish it perfectly.
 Be calm and get more practice here and outside.

 Eight ideas below are fresh from an oven, enjoy your reading with a cup of tea!

 The first thing we do when creating a workflow diagram is to break down the whole parts into pieces, like discomposing good or bad factors that sway a business goal.